No Fee Unless You Win

 Workers’ compensation laws require prompt reporting of injuries and illnesses for which workers intend to claim workers’ compensation benefits.
 If an injury-causing accident happens at work, any employer who makes the slightest pretense of complying with the law will report the incident.
 In the case of occupational diseases, the ill worker must make the first move.
 As soon as you receive a diagnosis of cancer or any other occupational disease, you must report it to your employer immediately.
 Failure to do so will leave your employer room to argue that the illness is the result of a pre-existing condition.

 Early detection is key to treating cancer successful, and early reporting of a cancer diagnosis is essential to getting the best workers’ compensation benefits.
 First, report your diagnosis, and then contact a lawyer.
-Contact Walton Telken Injury Attorneys in the Evansville, Illinois area to discuss your case.
+Contact Walton Telken Bragee Injury Attorneys in the Evansville, Illinois area to discuss your case.